 In this tutorial, I will show you a couple of really easy and neat methods of how to remove spaces in Google Sheets.

 So let’s get started!

 Google Sheets keeps adding new functionalities every few months, and one such functionality is to remove whitespace in cells.

-There is now an in-built functionality that allows you to quickly remove whitespace (such as leading, trailing, or double spaces) with just two clicks.
+Google Sheets can now remove whitespace with an in-built functionality that allows you to quickly remove whitespace (such as leading, trailing, or double spaces) with just two clicks.

 Suppose you have the dataset as shown below and you want to quickly remove all the extra spaces.

 - Select the data from which you want to remove the extra spaces